msachan562000/vaidam-data-scraper/Readme.md

 3. Go from step1.js to step4.js
 4. Then run all other files which have names like fetchDoctorSpecializations.js and others.
 5. Run workportal server on 8080 port
+6. Change the country code in step6.js
-6. After running all the files run step5.js and step6.js
+7. After running all the files run step5.js and step6.js